jeremiemartinez/jeremiemartinez.github.com/_drafts/2016-09-13-train-animations.md

 {% endhighlight %}

 As you can see, it is very easy.
 This example just animates the X but for some layers (train and birds), I also had to animate the Y.

+Another important detail is that to reduce memory footprint, each layer wraps its content.
+Therefore, Android will only draw the minimum part that changes.

+Finally, we don't support RTL at the moment, however if one day we do, it will be very easy to change the direction of the animation.

 ### Magic disappearance